Advisors > The Research Advisory Committee

-Nancy devotes much of her time at LFCDS to caring for the social and emotional needs of adolescents.
-She continues to lead LFCDS’s social and emotional learning curriculum and provides regular education and resources to parents on critical issues affecting kids, families and the challenges of our digital age, including the complexities of social media.
+While at LFCDS, Nancy devoted much of her time to caring for the social and emotional needs of adolescents.
+She led LFCDS’s social and emotional learning curriculum and provided regular education and resources to parents on critical issues affecting kids, families and the challenges of our digital age, including the complexities of social media.
 Nancy is passionate about coming alongside our youth to help them explore and cultivate a strong sense of identity and develop effective tools to live emotionally healthy and productive lives.

 Nancy is also active in the community, serving on numerous boards and engaging with social service organizations committed to the mental health and well being of our youth.
 A frequent speaker, Nancy’s recent presentations to educational, social service and emotional health forums have been focused on education about anxiety and depression, best practices for social and emotional program implementation in schools, and fostering independence and building resilience in our youth.

 |Mark Thomas has served as a public school teacher and administrator for the past 32 years.
 He has spent the last 20 years at Northview High School where he serves as the principal.
 He has been fortunate to be involved with a number of local, regional, state and national organizations and initiatives over his career.
 These experiences, coupled with the length of his tenure have made him extremely knowledgeable and well-versed on a variety of K-12 and post-secondary topics.

 At the national level he currently serves as the Chair of the Midwest Region for College Board.
 For a number of years, he also served as a board member for the Midwest Regional Education Laboratory.
 In addition, Mark has extensive experience working on policy and practice initiatives with Achieve, Ed Trust, ACT, the National Board of Professional Teaching Standards, NASSP and others.